-Multiculturalism and diversity: Faculty and students will actively work towards contextually weaving multiculturalism and diversity throughout our learning as related to readings, lectures, seminar, and group projects.
+Multiculturalism & Diversity: Faculty and students will actively work towards contextually weaving multiculturalism and diversity throughout our learning as related to readings, lectures, seminar, and group projects.
 In a learning community students and faculty share the responsibility for the teaching and learning environment.
-Multiculturalism and diversity is to be understood as: aiming to promote constructive community discourse about issues of culture, power, and differences including but not limited to race, ethnicity, color, nationality, sex, gender, gender identity, gender expression, class, sexual orientation, age, religion, (dis)ability, and veteran status.
+Multiculturalism and diversity is to be understood as: aiming to promote constructive community discourse about issues of culture, power, and differences.

-Technology use and learning styles: We all have different ways of acquiring new knowledge.
-Therefore, faculty will actively work towards providing information in multiple formats: tactile, auditory, visual, experiential, etc. However, style applications are limited to means appropriate for the classroom environment.
-(Activities such as surfing the internet, posting on/checking social media, reading unrelated materials such as e-mail, playing with an IPOD, laptop, or cell phone are not appropriate.)
-Consult your faculty to discuss learning style options.
+Technology Use & Learning Styles: We all have different ways of learning.
+Faculty will actively work towards providing information in multiple formats: tactile, auditory, visual, experiential, etc. However, we are limited to means appropriate for the classroom environment.
+Surfing the internet, checking social media, reading e-mail, playing with cell phones are not appropriate.
+Consult your faculty to discuss technology use and learning style options.

-Reasonable accommodations will be provided for any student who qualifies for them through a working relationship with Access Services.
+Reasonable Accommodations will be provided for any student who qualifies for them through a working relationship with Access Services.
 To request academic accommodations due to a disability, please contact the office of Access Services for Students with Disabilities (867-6348 or 6364).
 If the student is already working with the office of Access Services the faculty should have received a letter clearly indicating the student has a disability that requires academic accommodations.
 If any student has a health condition or disability that may require accommodations in order to effectively participate in this class, please do the following: Contact faculty before class and Contact Access Services to receive a letter of accommodation.
 Information about a disability or health condition will be regarded as confidential.
 Please refer to TESC's Students with Disabilities Policy.

-Conduct and conflict resolution: Discuss any problems involving others in the learning community directly with the individuals involved (so long as the concerned party feels safe doing so).
+Conduct & Conflict Resolution: Please refer to the MPA Student Handbook.
+Discuss any problems involving others in the learning community directly with the individuals involved (if the concerned party feels safe doing so).
 Possessing respect for others is fundamental to an open, free, and educational dialogue.
 All students are expected to support and contribute to a well-functioning MPA classroom and learning community.
-Behavior that disrupts the learning community may be grounds for disciplinary action, including dismissal from the MPA program.
+Behavior disrupting the learning community may be grounds for disciplinary action, including dismissal from the MPA program.
 All students will be held accountable for maintaining the highest of academic standards.